 10. Information Disclosure

 The Company fulfills its responsibility to explain financial and non-financial information, including management strategies, risks, and governance, through timely, appropriate, equitable, and accurate disclosure.
 Disclosure systems, including internal rules, shall be established to ensure that essential information is supplied appropriately and promptly.
-As one aspect of this, the Disclosure Committee shall be established to discuss material issues regarding disclosure.

 11. Supervision Policies for Group Companies